angelinabdev/easy-speech-aac/README.md

 If you find a bug in the code or any other issues you can help us by submitting an issue to our GitHub Repository.

 # Getting Started

+This repository contains the improvements of the original Easy Speech AAC application.

+The prototype with simpler tech stacks can be reviewed here: https://github.com/angelinabdev/easy-speech-aac-prototype

+**Prototype Tech Stack:** HTML, CSS, JavaScript, LocalStorage

 1. Clone the repository:
     ```bash